 Once one of the largest fortress cities in the Republic of Venice, Zadar frequently changed hands over the course of its history and built up a rich architectural and cultural heritage along the way.
-Set on a small peninsula on the Dalmatian coast, its car-free streets provide a tranquil place to stroll among a rambling collection of Roman, medieval and modern buildings.
-Its strong cafe culture and low-key nature make it a pleasant place to wander, while its waterfront offers contemporary art installations, numerous cafes and good ferry links.
+Set on a small peninsula on the Dalmatian Coast, its car-free streets provide a tranquil place to stroll among a rambling collection of Roman, medieval and modern buildings.
+Its strong café culture and low-key nature make it a pleasant place to wander, while its waterfront offers contemporary art installations, numerous cafés and good ferry links.
 There are also its sunsets, which Alfred Hitchcock declared the most beautiful in the world.

 You enter the old town of Zadar though the Land Gate, an ornate 16th-century structure with three arches that sports the city’s coat of arms.
 Nearby is the 17th-century Church of Saint Simeon, with a relatively simple exterior in provincial Baroque style.
 Inside, you’ll find Saint Simeon’s Chest, a carved cedar sarcophagus covered in a layer of gold- and silver-plated reliefs.
-The 14th-century chest is considered a medieval masterpiece, the delicate reliefs showcasing the skill and craftmanship of metalworkers at the time.
+The 14th-century chest is considered a medieval masterpiece, the delicate reliefs showcasing the skill and craftsmanship of metalworkers at the time.

 From the church you can stroll onto People’s Square, the hub of the old town for centuries.
 On the west side of the square, the City Guard building dates from 1562, while opposite it is a loggia used for public proclamations.